 Before you start

-We advise testing the CompIQ Twain with an instrument amplifier instead of using headphones.
-Start by playing with it alone then integrate your settings along with your other pedals.
+To ensure optimal results, we recommend testing the CompIQ Twain with an instrument amplifier instead of using headphones.
+Begin by testing the device alone and later incorporate your settings alongside other pedals.

 Twain Block Diagram